rob-p/CMSC423_S20/course-materials.md

 ## Course Content

+**Links**:

+ * In general, _this website_ is the place to look for course content and course news.
+Any content that is private / restricted (e.g. grades) will be made available on the ELMS page for this course.
+Additionally, you should register on both Project Rosalind and Piazza for this course (links below).

+ * Assignment announcements and deadlines will be posted on the [ELMS page for this course](https://umd.instructure.com/courses/1275340), and grading information will be made available there.

+ * The small programming assignments will be turned in via Project Rosalind.
+Please use [this link](http://rosalind.info/classes/enroll/a7d62f0502/) to enroll in this session of the course on Rosalind.

+ * The course also has a Piazza page for discussions.
+Please register for this course on Piazza [here](http://www.piazza.com/umd/spring2020/cmsc423).

 **Textbook(s)**: The book for this course is [Bioinformatics Algorithms: An Active Learning Approach](https://secure.mybookorders.com/Orderpage/1402).
 [The website for the book](http://bioinformaticsalgorithms.com/index.htm) contains other helpful information as well.
 Further resources, where relevant, will be provided via links on the course website accompanying the slides or lecture notes.
 However, as this is an _upper-level_ course, and you should _absolutely_ seek out other sources explaining these topics from different angles, using different notations and examples, etc.  Of course, you should also _absolutely_ reach out to the TAs and me if you are having trouble understanding a topic in the course and have been unable to become comfortable with it from the lecture slides and other sources.
 In addition to the required text, here are some (non-required) textbooks that I personally recommend as references for different topics: